-Registration closes on July 28, 2018.
-All refunds are subject to a 10% fee, no refunds after July 28, 2018.
-No Registrations will be rolled over to the next year.
+All refunds are subject to a 10% fee, no refunds after the online registration deadline.
+No registrations will be rolled over to the next year.

 All run times/staging areas are posted online and available by following the link in your registration confirmation email.

 The posted prices cannot be adjusted to meet each separate person’s specific circumstances.
 Sierra Trek is a fund raiser designed to raise funds to help keep public lands open to OHV access and help provide positive education for fellow off-roaders.
 Sierra Trek is staffed completely by volunteers who donate countless hours to help facilitate a world-class event and we while we would love to be able to accommodate everyone’s specific needs it is impossible for our event to facilitate that.